 Bear Mountain State Park

 Located not far from New York City, Bear Mountain State Park is easily accessible, even for urbanites.
-It stretches out across 5000-acres of mountainous terrain with numerous hiking trails to explore throughout the park.
-Take the 4.2-mile Bear Mountain Loop trail to the summit of its namesake peak and you'll experience some epic views of the surrounding countryside, including the Hudson River meandering by below.
-The hike is a moderate walk during the warmer seasons, and a bit more challenging during the winter, with a steep approach to the top.
-Your efforts will be rewarded however with breathtaking scenery from the summit.
+It stretches out across 5000-acres of mountainous terrain with numerous hiking trails to explore throughout its confines.
+Take the 4.2-mile Bear Mountain Loop trail to the summit of its namesake peak and you'll experience some epic views of the entire area, including the Hudson River meandering by below.
+The hike is a moderate walk during the warmer seasons, and a bit more challenging during the winter, with a steep approach near the top.
+Your efforts will be rewarded however with some of the most breathtaking scenery imaginable from the summit.

 03 of 05